Minimal one-dimensional model of bad metal behavior from fast particle-hole scattering: Transport with collisions

 The integrand in Eq.~[\ref{NumericalCoefficient}] is non-negative everywhere.
 In fact, for usual $V(q)$ and $R_1(\tilde k, -\tilde k, \tilde q)$, the integrand is mostly positive on the 2D plane.
 As a result, the $\kappa$, as well as the correction to conductivity due to particle-hole scattering, should be non-zero.
 From this we can solve the $\delta {\mathcal Q}[g]/\delta g = \delta{\mathcal Q}[C(\omega)]/\delta C(\omega) =0$ as:

-Take the Eq.~[\ref{SolutionVariation}] back into the Eq.~[\ref{Ansatz}], we shall get the ansatz in the presence of collision.
-Substitute the ansatz with collision considered to the current $J$ defined in Eq.~[\ref{CurrentEnergyBasis}], by performing similar calculations as Eq.~[\ref{FreeConductivity}] in Sec.~[\ref{Collisionless}], we obtain the conductivity in the presence of interactions:
+Take the Eq.~[\ref{SolutionVariation}] back into the Eq.~[\ref{AnsatzSupp}], we shall get the ansatz in the presence of collision.
+Substitute the ansatz with collision considered to the current $J$ defined in Eq.~[MainText.7b], by performing similar calculations as Eq.~[\ref{FreeConductivity}] in Sec.~[\ref{Collisionless}], we obtain the conductivity in the presence of interactions:

 Note that we have restored $\hbar$ and $k_B$ from dimensional analysis.
 Compared with the low frequency diverging result for the collisionless limit in Eq.~[\ref{FreeConductivity}], the conductivity with collisions has some broadening at finite temperature.
-The conductivity Eq.~[\ref{CollisionConductivity}] shows that the zero momentum mode can be relaxed solely by the momentum conserved internal scattering process among excitaions, i.e., the FUS.
-This physical picture is further plotted in Fig.~[\ref{CurrentPlot}.(b-c)].
-Take the inverse of Eq.~[\ref{CollisionConductivity}], the resistivity in the DC limit shows the linear-$T$ dependence, i.e., the Planckian dissipation:
+The conductivity Eq.~[\ref{CollisionConductivitySupp}] shows that the zero momentum mode can be relaxed solely by the momentum conserved internal scattering process among excitaions, i.e., the FUS.
+This physical picture is further plotted in Fig.~[MainText.2.(b-c)].
+Take the inverse of Eq.~[\ref{CollisionConductivitySupp}], the resistivity in the DC limit shows the linear-$T$ dependence, i.e., the Planckian dissipation:

 with the coefficient $A = \pi \kappa k_B/ Q^2 v_F$.
 A one-dimensional Dirac system whose linear dispersion survives the interaction can be captured by a single model-dependent parameter, the Fermi velocity $v_F$.
 Combined with the temperature $T$, the only time scale in the continuous limit is the Planckian time $\tau_p = \hbar/k_BT$.
 Such a time scale gives the scattering rate for particle-hole excitations in an impurity-free Dirac system, and sets up an upper bound for the resistivity at finite temperature $\rho =A T$.
-The coefficient is $A \propto \kappa \propto R_1/v_F^2 \propto |V(q)/v_F|^2$, which shows that the resistivity is also positively related to the interaction strength in the perturbative region, in accordance with the previous results in wrapping the nanotube~\cite{Balents_1997}.
+The coefficient is $A \propto \kappa \propto R_1/v_F^2 \propto |V(q)/v_F|^2$, which shows that the resistivity is also positively related to the interaction strength in the perturbative region, in accordance with the previous results in wrapping graphene sheet to large-diameter metallic carbon nanotubes~\cite{Balents_1997}.